 Street Work Permit Scheme consultation

-We are currently looking at introducing a single permit scheme for streetworks on our roads and footpaths.
+We are looking at introducing a single permit scheme for streetworks on our roads and footpaths.
 The scheme will be statutory and will mean that companies carrying out works on roads and footpaths must have a permit before carrying out any work.

 We also have a legal duty to coordinate streetworks in our area, as well as maintain our roads and footpaths.
 The Government introduced optional permit schemes as part of the Traffic Management Act 2004 as a way of potentially helping councils minimise disruption from road and street works while allowing those works to occur.
 Schemes cover both the work a council does, and work done by other companies.